Millions of cicadas set to emerge after 17 years

 As they emerge, it’s not necessarily what you might we see.

-“It’s more like … what you’ll hear,” says Whitney Swink, an entomologist at North Carolina Department of Agriculture.
+Whitney Swink, an entomologist North Carolina Department of Agriculture says “It’s more like more of what you’ll hear.”

-The noise that a group of these makes has been recorded as loud as 80 to 100 decibels, which is the equivalent of a lawnmower or motorcycle.

 “They are most active during the day,” said Swink.
 “So daytime is when you’ll expect to hear the sound, especially on summer days.”